Oxygen : a powerful site builder

 All of these designs are responsive, so they’re also optimized for tablets and smartphones.
 Optimizing your own designs for smaller screens is also quite easy; Oxygen lets you adjust every element per device, so you can have another background color on a smartphone, or a smaller font size, of hide that element all together.

-At the moment, the Oxygen builder has a very attractive price.
-For just $ 99,00 you have a licence with lifetime updates and support, that also lets you use Oxygen on as many sites as you want.
-According to the website, this is an introduction price that will be raised soon.
+Oxygens pricing is very attractive as well; for just $ 99,00 you have a licence with lifetime updates and support, that also lets you use Oxygen on as many sites as you want.

 Build for developers